jay-simformsolutions/easy_geofencing/README.md

 ## Want to contribute

-If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), feel free to send your [pull request](https://github.com/uzairleo/easy_geofencing/pulls).
+If you would like to contribute to the plugin (e.g. by improving the documentation, solving a bug or adding a cool new feature), feel free to send your [pull request](https://github.com/jay-simformsolutions/easy_geofencing/pulls).

-## Author
+## Authors

-This easy_geofencing plugin for Flutter is developed by [uzairleo](https://github.com/uzairleo).
+This easy_geofencing plugin for Flutter was originally developed by [uzairleo](https://github.com/uzairleo) and updated for modern Flutter/Android compatibility by [jay-simformsolutions](https://github.com/jay-simformsolutions).